lionelmace/iks-lab/book/bind-service.md

     ![](./images/cloudant-credentials2.png)

-1. Copy the Credentials from the console to the file credentials.env
+1. Duplicate the file `credentials.template.env` in the root folder to a new file `credentials.env`

+1. Edit the file `credentials.env` and fill out the value for both CLOUDANT_USERNAME and CLOUDANT_APIKEY from the generated credentials above.

 1. Optional: Create an instance of a service using the CLI instead of the Console.
     ```sh